A framework for rank identities -- With a view towards operator algebras: Preliminaries

-\begin{remark} For a self-adjoint element $A$ in $\mathscr{R}_{\textrm{aff}}$, the range projection of $A$ may be intrinsically defined as the smallest projection $E$ in $\mathscr{R}$ such that $E \afrprod A = A$.
-This definition is based only on the order and algebraic structure of $\mathscr{R}_{\textrm{aff}}$ and is compatible with the definition in the context of its represented form.
-For an arbitrary operator $A$ in $\mathscr{R}_{\textrm{aff}}$, the range projection of $A$ may be defined as the range projection of $A \afrprod A^*$.
-In \S \ref{sec:center_valued}, we discuss the notion of center-valued rank on a finite von Neumann algebra and its corresponding Murray-von Neumann algebra and we emphasize here that the results do not depend on any particular representation of the von Neumann algebra. \end{remark}
+\begin{remark} Let $\mathscr{R}$ be a finite von Neumann algebra.
+For a self-adjoint element $A$ in $\afr$, the range projection of $A$ may be intrinsically defined as the smallest projection $E$ in $\mathscr{R}$ such that $E \afrprod A = A$.
+This definition is based only on the order and algebraic structure of $\afr$ and is compatible with the definition in the context of its represented form.
+For an arbitrary operator $A$ in $\afr$, the range projection of $A$ may be defined as the range projection of $A \afrprod A^*$.
+In \S \ref{subsec:center_valued}, we discuss the notion of center-valued rank on a finite von Neumann algebra and its corresponding Murray-von Neumann algebra and we emphasize here that the results do not depend on any particular representation of the von Neumann algebra. \end{remark}

+\begin{remark} Let $\mathscr{R}$ be a finite von Neumann algebra.
+Recall from \cite[Theorem 4.14]{nayak_mvna} that we have $M_n(\afr) \cong M_n(\mathscr{R})_{\textrm{aff}}$ as unital ordered complex topological $*$-algebras.
+For the purpose of algebraic computations, we implicitly use the description $M_n(\afr)$ as matrix algebras over $\afr$, whereas while defining the center-valued rank in \S \ref{subsec:center_valued}, it is more convenient to use the operator-theoretic description of $M_n(\mathscr{R})_{\textrm{aff}}$ as affiliated operators. \end{remark}